Comedians in Cars Getting Coffee: Format

-Episodes are estimated to cost roughly $100,000, with guests being paid in cash and the initial raw shoot lasting on average three and a half hours, which is then edited over a two-week period down to a 12 to 20-minute episode.
+Episodes are estimated to cost about $100,000, with guests being paid in cash and the initial raw shoot lasting on average three and a half hours, which is then edited over a two-week period down to a 12- to 20-minute episode.
 The process uses a lean production staff, involves a minimum of network interaction and is designed as an edited and unscripted talk show without an audience that can be comfortably watched on a smartphone.

 The show is formatted around the car drive and "movement," as Seinfeld believed that "when attempting to show the meandering, silly and sometimes deep conversations that comedians share, you have to remove the audience to keep the participants from dropping into their acts," adding that "part of what makes the show watchable is that it's always moving.
 There's no narrative [to] drive the story.
 We know what happens.
 We know they're going to get coffee.
 You need a kinetic energy to move it along.
 Moving people around keeps them awake."

 The format is similar to Robert Llewellyn's Carpool, which ran for over 100 episodes between 2009 and 2011.
 In July 2019, Seinfeld apologized to Llewellyn for the similarity and for not previously being aware of his series.

 Bob Einstein became the first repeat guest on the show, appearing in the first season and again in the ninth season.
 Two guests have had their appearances split into two episodes: Jimmy Fallon in the fifth season and Ricky Gervais in the eleventh season.
-Several episodes have featured multiple guests appearing together including: Carl Reiner and Mel Brooks, Colin Quinn and Mario Joyner, and Kathleen Madigan and Chuck Martin.
+Several episodes have featured multiple guests appearing together including Carl Reiner and Mel Brooks; Colin Quinn and Mario Joyner; and Kathleen Madigan and Chuck Martin.
 Colleen Ballinger appeared in character as Miranda Sings as a guest on an episode.